Demographics of Filipino Americans: Virginia

-The first year that Filipinos were documented in Virginia by the United States Census Bureau was in 1920, when 97 Filipinos were counted; by 1930, that population increased to 126.
+The first year that Filipinos were documented in Virginia by the United States Census Bureau was in 1920 when 97 Filipinos were counted; by 1930, that population increased to 126.
 In 1970, there were 7,128 Filipinos living in Virginia, 5,449 of whom lived in the Norfolk-Portsmouth metropolitan area.
 By 1980, there were 18,901 Filipinos in Virginia, with significant concentrations in Norfolk, and Virginia Beach.
 In the following decade, by 1990, the Filipino population in the Hampton Roads area increased by 116.8%, increasing to 19,977 in the area alone.
 In 1990, Filipinos were the largest population of Asian Pacific Americans in Virginia, followed by Korean Americans.

 In 2000, Virginia's Filipino population was 59,318.
 There were 90,493 Filipino Americans in Virginia as of 2010, 39,720 of whom lived in the Virginia part of the Hampton Roads metropolitan area.
 Many Filipinos settled around the Hampton Roads region near the Oceana Naval Air Station because the U.S. Navy had recruited them in the Philippines.
 In 2007, Filipino Americans made up one-quarter of all foreign-born residents of the area.
 In 2011, there were between 17,000 and 22,000 Filipino Americans living in Virginia Beach.
 Filipino immigrants in that population represent one-fifth of all immigrants living in Virginia Beach.
 A larger population of Filipino Americans, 40,292, reside in the Virginia part of the Washington metropolitan area.
 In the Greater Richmond Region, they are the largest population of Asian Americans in Prince George County.

 Elsewhere

 The first Filipino immigrated to Annapolis after the Spanish–American War when Filipinos served at the United States Naval Academy.
 They dealt with institutional racism and later established organizations to support their community, including the Filipino-American Friendly Association.
-According to the 2010 Census, there were 56,909 Filipino Americans living in Maryland— the largest population of Asian Americans in Charles County.
+According to the 2010 Census, there were 56,909 Filipino Americans living in Maryland; Filipino Americans were the largest population of Asian Americans in Charles County.
+In 2020, there were 75,056 Filipino Americans in Maryland.
 In the neighboring District of Columbia, there were 3,670 Filipino Americans in 2010, 12.78% of the District's Asian American population.
+In 2020, the population of Filipino Americans in the District of Columbia increased to 5,325.